Noise-Robust Estimation of Quantum Observables in Noisy Hardware: Introduction

-Noise-agnostic approaches, such as zero noise extrapolation (ZNE) \cite{Temme_2017, Li_2017, IBM_utility2023}, do not require explicit noise models.
-In ZNE, a noiseless expectation value is estimated by amplifying noise and extrapolating to the zero-noise limit.
-However, ZNE suffers from two major limitations.
-First, expectation values in non-Clifford circuits with Pauli noise exhibit a multi-exponential decay \cite{IBM_utility2023, Cai_2021} with a generally unknown number of parameters.
-As a result, common extrapolation techniques—such as polynomial \cite{Temme_2017, Li_2017, Alessio_2022} or single-exponential fits \cite{Endo_2018, IBM_utility2023}—introduce systematic bias due to fitting-model mismatch.
-Second, noise amplification (to implement noise scale factors $\lambda_i$) is implemented via pulse-level control \cite{Temme_2017, IBM_ExpZNE2019} or gate-level techniques such as unitary folding \cite{Giurgica_Tiron_2020, Dumitrescu2018, He_PRA_2020}.
-In practice, experimental noise channels often do not commute with the circuit unitary, leading to uncertainties in noise amplification \cite{koenig2024invertedcircuit}.
-Recent efforts have sought to improve the accuracy of noise amplification, such as probabilistic noise amplification \cite{IBM_utility2023, Ferracin_2022, Hour2024}, but these methods reintroduce a reliance on noise models, partially defeating the noise-agnostic principle.
+Noise-agnostic approaches avoid explicit noise modeling.
+A prominent example is zero-noise extrapolation (ZNE)~\cite{Temme_2017, Li_2017, IBM_utility2023}, which estimates noiseless expectation values by amplifying noise and extrapolating to the zero-noise limit.
+However, ZNE faces two major challenges.
+First, in non-Clifford circuits subject to Pauli noise, expectation values often follow a multi-exponential decay~\cite{IBM_utility2023, Cai_2021} with an unknown number of components.
+As a result, commonly used extrapolation models—such as polynomial~\cite{Temme_2017, Li_2017, Alessio_2022} or single-exponential fits~\cite{Endo_2018, IBM_utility2023}—can introduce bias due to model mismatch.
+Second, noise amplification itself is often imperfect.
+Techniques such as pulse-level stretching~\cite{Temme_2017, IBM_ExpZNE2019} or gate-level unitary folding~\cite{Giurgica_Tiron_2020, Dumitrescu2018, He_PRA_2020} typically do not scale noise uniformly because experimental noise channels generally do not commute with circuit unitaries~\cite{koenig2024invertedcircuit}.
+Although probabilistic noise amplification~\cite{IBM_utility2023, Ferracin_2022, Hour2024} can improve scaling accuracy, it reintroduces dependence on noise modeling, undermining the noise-agnostic premise.

-Other noise-agnostic methods, such as Clifford data regression (CDR) \cite{Czarnik_2021} and its extension variable-noise CDR (vnCDR) \cite{Lowe2021}, attempt to learn noise effects using near-Clifford circuits.
-While effective for shallow circuits, their accuracy may degrade for deeper circuits due to the mismatch in noise scaling behavior between non-Clifford and near-Clifford circuits.
-Similarly, the depolarizing-error-mitigation method proposed in \ocite{Urbanek_2021} mitigates the effects of local depolarizing noise (by introducing an estimation circuit) before performing standard ZNE.
-While this approach can be more effective than ZNE under the assumption that depolarizing noise is the dominant error mechanism, real quantum devices often exhibit more complex noise characteristics, thereby limiting the accuracy of this method.
+Other noise-agnostic strategies attempt to learn the effect of noise using auxiliary circuits.
+Clifford Data Regression (CDR)~\cite{Czarnik_2021} and its extension variable-noise CDR (vnCDR)~\cite{Lowe2021} use near-Clifford circuits to train regression models that correct noisy expectation values.
+While effective for shallow circuits, their accuracy typically degrades for deeper circuits due to mismatches in noise scaling.
+Similarly, the depolarizing noise mitigation method proposed by Urbanek \textit{et al.}~\cite{Urbanek_2021} mitigates local depolarizing noise by inserting estimation circuits prior to performing ZNE.
+However, this approach relies on the assumption that depolarizing noise dominates, limiting its accuracy on real devices with more complex error processes.